-The partition function (PF) is a sum over lattice configurations:
+Then the partition function (PF) is a sum over lattice configurations:

-By choosing proper values of interaction energies, we can simulate various systems to study their thermodynamic properties and phase transition under different conditions.
-As a convention, we set $J=-1$ to set the temperature scale for our antiferromagnetic model.
+By choosing proper values of the interaction energies, we can simulate various systems to study their thermodynamics and phase transitions under different conditions.
+As a convention, we take $J=-1$ to set the temperature scale for our model.